revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 model simply treats the fossil observations as part of the process governing the tree topology and branch times (the node in
 {% ref fig_module_gm %}).
-The fossilized birth-death process provides a model for the distribution of speciation ti.e. tree topology, and lineage samples before the present (*e.g.,*non-contemporaneous samples like fossils or viruses).
+The fossilized birth-death process provides a model for the distribution of speciation times tree topology, and lineage samples before the present (*e.g.,*non-contemporaneous samples like fossils or viruses).
 This type of tree is shown in {% ref fig_example_tree %}.